-Students in the junior Art programme at Upper Hutt College learn the fundamental elements and principles of art through a highly structured and diverse curriculum; from colour theory, painting, printmaking and sculpture to digital art, design and photography using Photoshop.
-The junior curriculum prepares students for senior Art specialist subjects by equipping them with a kete full of techniques, experiences and knowledge of a wide range of art making conventions.
+Students in the junior Art programme at Upper Hutt College learn the fundamental elements and principles of art through a highly structured and diverse curriculum; from colour theory, painting, printmaking, to digital art, design and photography using the Adobe Suite.
+The junior curriculum prepares students for senior Art specialist subjects by equipping them with a range of skills, techniques experiences, and a knowledge of a range of art making conventions.

-In order to enter in Level Two and Three specialist Art courses, students must have achieved Level One Art.
+In order to enter Level Two and Three specialist Art courses, students must have achieved Level One Art.
 Exceptions may be considered where a student demonstrates exceptional art making skills in an interview with the Head of Department.